marcominerva/MinimalHelpers/README.md

 **Installation**

 The library is available on [NuGet](https://www.nuget.org/packages/MinimalHelpers.Registration).
-Just search *MinimalHelpers.Registration* in the **Package Manager GUI** or run the following command in the **Package Manager Console**:
+Just search *MinimalHelpers.Registration* in the **Package Manager GUI** or run the following command in the **Package Manager Console**:Â Â

     Install-Package MinimalHelpers.Registration